 - If the extra pathway is in your AV node, it’s called atrioventricular nodal re-entrant tachycardia (AVNRT).
 This is the most common type of SVT.

 - If the extra pathway connects your atria and ventricles separately from the AV node, it’s called atrioventricular re-entrant tachycardia (AVRT).

 - If the SVT originates in the tissue in your atria (in an area other than your sinus node), it’s called atrial tachycardia.

-You may or may not have symptoms of SVT.
-You’re more likely to have symptoms if you already have heart disease.
+Supraventricular tachycardia (SVT) doesn't always cause symptoms but you’re more likely to have symptoms if you already have heart disease.

-The symptoms you experience during an attack of SVT may include:
+Symptoms you may get during an episode of SVT include:

-- palpitations – you're aware of your heart suddenly beating faster
+- being aware of your heart suddenly beating faster (heart palpitations)

 - chest pain